timmyb824/timothybryantjr.com/grav/user/pages/01.blog/blog.md

 # **timmyb**

-## Adventures in Technology and Life
+## Brief Musings: Short Posts for Quick Insights and Thoughts